 - The content of all reviews must be timely in nature.

-R: SOCIAL MEDIA
+Q: REGARDING SOCIAL MEDIA

 - Information posted on social media platforms should be held to the same standard as all other reporting in terms of information gathering and fact checking.